qrtt1/pt-1/templates/ai_guide.md

 ## Security Considerations

-⚠️ **Important**: This service is designed for development/testing environments.
+⚠️ **Important**: This service requires API token authentication.

-- No authentication required (development use only)
+- **API Token Required**: All endpoints (except `/` and `/ai_guide`) require valid API token
-- Commands execute with client machine permissions
+- **Permissions**: Commands execute with client machine permissions
+- **Best Practices**:
+  - Keep your API tokens secure and confidential
+  - Use different tokens for different clients/purposes
   - Be cautious with system-modifying commands
   - Avoid commands that require interactive input
+  - Use HTTPS in production environments

 ## Client Setup